 January 2021

 Ju Garcia, a grade 5 teacher at the United World College in Phuket (Thailand), orchestrated a data handling inquiry with her class.
-She posted these pictures on twitter.
-They show the pupils' questions and observation about the prompt and their plans and lines of inquiry.
-Ju reports on how the inquiry developed:
+The pictures show the pupils' questions about the prompt and their plans and lines of inquiry.
+Ju reports on how the inquiry developed.

 We spent five or six 50-minute blocks from exploring the prompt to reaching a conclusion.
 Engaging with partners and collating initial ideas took about one hour.
 The rest of the time students planned, conducted and finalised the inquiry.
 Students finished at different times, which gave them open opportunities for the next steps.